Satharus/satharus.me/_posts/2023-04-05-8bit_computer_part1.md

 To debug pretty much any problem in this project, you'll need three things:
 - A good ol' Multimeter
 - Some LEDs like this array on a breadboard which you can connect to certain points and see which values are high and which are low
 - A LOT of patience.
-Debugging hardware circuits is much more difficult than debugging software.
+Debugging hardware circuits is much more difficult than debugging software

 {: style="text-align:center"}
 ![Power Supply](/assets/images/8bit-computer-part1/debugging_tools.jpg)